-I spend so much time traveling in these pants they’ve become one of my favorite pairs of pants ever.
+I spend so much time traveling in these pants they’ve become one of my favorite pairs.
 I now have a couple of pairs of Vaha pants.
-The prAna Vaha Pant is for Yoga and climbing, but I use them for anything these days.
-For safari, they’re great for a relaxed evening around camp or the lodge and can even double as pajamas.
+The prAna Vaha Pants and Summit Pants are for yoga and climbing, but we use them for everything.
+The women’s pant is the Summit pant, and the men’s is the Vaha pant.
+They’re great for a relaxed evening around camp or the lodge and can double as pajamas.

 Shop For prAna Pants

 Do not fear wearing shorts while on safari!
-Most safaris are very easy-going affairs that involve riding in the back of the vehicle.
+Most safaris are very easy-going, involving riding in the back of the vehicle.
 You don’t need pants to ride in a game viewer, and it is tough to beat shorts on a hot day!